Pan-Seared Shiitake Mushrooms with Shallots

 This post may contain affiliate links.
 Please read my disclosure policy.

 These savory shiitake mushrooms sauteed with olive oil, sliced shallots, and garlic are tasty as all get-out.
-And they’re really easy to prepare!
+And they’re really easy to cook!
 This basic recipe is my tried-and-true method for cooking many types of mushrooms.
 They turn out with a pleasing texture and are saturated with flavor.

 Shiitake mushroom recipes often pair these meaty mushrooms with Asian-style seasonings like soy sauce, ginger, and sesame.
 You might be surprised that they also taste wonderful simply seasoned with olive oil, shallot and garlic and quickly pan-seared — very much like my favorite plate of crisp-tender sauteed oyster mushrooms.

-- Flavor: Shiitakes taste like no other mushroom — I think they have an underlying flavor of toasted walnuts and an earthy, woodsy perfume.
+Shiitakes taste like no other mushroom — I think they have an underlying flavor of toasted walnuts and an earthy, woodsy perfume.
+They really don’t need much — this quick sauté uses pantry ingredients that allows their distinctive texture and flavor to shine.

-- Fresh shiitake mushrooms: When shopping for fresh shiitakes, choose mushrooms that look plump and firm (not wet or slimy-looking).
+- Fresh shiitake mushrooms: With their dense, spongy caps, cooked shiitakes have a toothsome chew and meaty texture.
+If you’re looking for satisfying vegetarian alternatives for beef or pork, shiitakes are a great choice.
+When shopping for fresh shiitakes, choose mushrooms that look plump and firm (not wet or slimy-looking).
 The gills should be uniformly white and almost fluffy looking, and the caps should be unbroken and curled under on the edges.

 Cooking steps